How Do Islamic Banks Make Money?

 Of particular concern are the worries that Muslim banking institutions won't be able to compete on the global stage efficiently.
 Having operated in heavily subsidized cultural environments for so long. there are legitimate worries that Muslim banks lack the tenacity and efficiency of their conventional counterparts.
-Of course only time will tell if this is true of not.
+Of course, only time will tell if this is true or not.

 Have you ever dealt with an Muslim banking institution?
 How was the experience?

 Despite many worries and misgivings, Muslim banks have had some great successes.
 The UK, for example, is quickly trying to establish itself as the premier western center for Islamic Finance and sharia-compliant financial transactions.
 As of 2014, Britain has six major Muslim banks; including The Islamic Bank of Britain (see picture above).
 Moreover, London has recently become the first non-Muslim location that issues Sukuk, the Islamic financing equivalent of a bond.

 Meanwhile, in the world of microfinance, Muslim banking is fast becoming a popular option for both short term and long term loans.
 In developing nations like Ethiopia, where over one-third of the population identifies as Muslim, Muslim banking products are seen as safer and more in sync with local traditions.